WICG/controlled-frame/SecurityPrivacyQuestionnaire.md

 This is a key reason why Controlled Frame is only available to isolated contexts.
 Isolated contexts store their data in a separate storage partition from the default storage partition used in normal web browsing.
-Any data stored in a way that persists will be stored in this separate storage partition.
+While the IWA embedder will store any data it has in its isolated storage partition, a Controlled Frame will have a separate storage partition that is apart from the isolated storage partition in order to store the Controlled Frame embedded content's data.

-Controlled Frame by default will not persist its data unless the `partition` attribute contains the "persist:" prefix.
-Otherwise, all of the data in the embedding control instance will be stored in memory for the user agent to discard once the control no longer needs it.
+Controlled Frame by default should use an in-memory storage partition that does not persist user data beyond when the Controlled Frame instance needs access to it.
+The embedder may adjust the `partition` attribute to contain the "persist:" prefix, which will signal to the user agent to place the Controlled Frame storage partition in a location where it will persist, such as on disk.

 ## [2.7 Do the features in your specification expose information about the underlying platform to origins?](https://www.w3.org/TR/security-privacy-questionnaire/#underlying-platform-data)

-By default, third-party origins loaded within a Controlled Frame are not aware that they are embedded within another page.
-To the page embedded within a Controlled Frame, the page appears to be the top-level page and has no exposed parent the way that, say, an &lt;iframe&gt; would.
-This allows the page to continue to function while being embedded and provides safety to the embedding page from the embedded page.

 While an embedder has a Controlled Frame instance, it's possible that through interacting with the instance using its methods or events, information about the